kubernetes/enhancements/keps/sig-api-machinery/2161-apiserver-default-labels/README.md

 functionalities offered by label selectors.

-There may also be many other usecases where the security or permissions boundary might be conveniently defined in terms of a namepsace name, and that such a definition would be most easily referenced by a default label.
+There may also be many other usecases where the security or permissions boundary might be conveniently defined in terms of a namepsace name, and that such a namespace definition would be most easily referenced by a default label.

 ### Goals